Pradeep-Narayana/Azure-Text-Analysis/readme.txt

-This folder contains the project to perform text analysis using Azure Cognitive services.
+Project to perform text analysis using Azure Cognitive services.

 The sample reviews from the "reviews" folder are analysed to perform the following :